3dproger/AxelChat/docs.md

 ## WebSocket

 AxelChat can work as a WebSocket server.
-At the moment, this is the most preferred method of integration.
-For example, AxelChat web widgets use this method of communication.
+AxelChat web widgets use exactly this method of communication.
 The main advantage of this method is instant receipt of messages and various events by your software.

 To connect to AxelChat using WebSocket, follow these steps: